OADA/oada-certs/README.md

 # oada-certs #

-Use this to create/sign/interact with OADA developer certificates.
+Use this to create/sign/interact with OADA developer certificates and any other keys or signatures in the OADA and Trellis ecosystems.

 ## Installation ##
 ```shell